 Fixed degustation menu of ten dishes at 4500 yen per person 5-30 Kagurazaka, Shinjuku-ku.
 Reservations: 03-3269-8010.
 Nearest Station: Ushigome Kagurazaka (Oedo Line) Kagurazaka (Tozai Line) Iidabashi (JR Chuo Line).

-This location is quaint and unexpected being as it is so near the high rises of Shinjuku but it looks like Kyoto’s Gion district with cobbled streets, dark little lanes and fleeting sightings geisha on assignment.
+This location is quaint and unexpected being as it is so near the high rises of Shinjuku but it looks like Kyoto’s Gion district with cobbled streets, dark little lanes and fleeting sightings of geisha on assignment.

 Many Italian and French Michelin starred restaurants are located here too.